mohzim/gen-ai-projects/README.md

 # gen-ai-projects
-Collection of projects using GenAI models
+Collection of projects using GenAI models of various vedors.